 Things to Consider and Troubleshooting

-This tool is an alternative for students to take their examination that are unable to in person due to health or family related issues.
-It is not to be used for the whole class as a remote proctored exam.
+This tool is an alternative for students who are unable to take an exam in person due to extenuating circumstances.
 It is recommended that no more than 6 students should be proctored at one time using this feature.

 Instructors are highly encouraged to run a practice session with students before using LockDown Browser with Instructor Live Proctoring for an exam.
-CIRT can assists with this.

 Remind students that the Zoom meeting will continue to run in the background, enabling the instructor to see and hear them during the exam.
-However, they will not be able to access the Zoom window or meeting controls during the exam.
+However, students will not be able to access the Zoom window or meeting controls during the exam.

-It is encouraged to create breakout rooms for multiple examinations at one time as it eliminates the issue of student’s microphones during an examination.
-If they are muted and Lockdown is engage, students will not be able to communicate with you if there is an issue.
-Also, if breakout rooms are not utilized and student’s microphones are not muted, they will be able to communicate to other students while testing or cause background noise distractions for other testers.

 An iPad will not allow students to run Zoom and LockDown Browser at the same time.
 For students who must use an iPad to complete their exam, consider allowing them to use a secondary device (such as a cell phone) for the Zoom meeting.

-Instructors should prior to the exam.
-The most recent versions of Zoom will allow for up to 49 videos to be displayed on one screen in gallery view, but this may vary for different types of computers.
+Instructors and students should check for Zoom updates prior to the exam to ensure all Zoom participants are running the latest version of the desktop software.

-Instructor should note that they will not be able to screen capture the student’s desktop view of the examination.
-You will only be able to see the student and their testing environment.
+Instructors should note that they will not be able to screen capture the student’s desktop view of the exam.
+Instructors will only be able to see the student and their testing environment.

 Instructors should define a process for students to communicate with them during the exam if they encounter technical difficulties.
+If the students are required to mute their microphones in Zoom upon starting the exam, they will not be able to unmute or access the Zoom chat during the exam.
+An alternate method of communicating with the instructor should be established.

 Additional Resources